UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 **Question 3**
-On what value is the decision boundary splitting?
+On what value of the above feature is the decision boundary splitting?

  <choice  id="3">
 <opt text="<code>90</code>" >